The Silence of the Lambs (novel): Synopsis

-In 1984, five years after the events of Red Dragon, Clarice Starling, a young FBI trainee, is asked to carry out an errand by Jack Crawford, the head of the FBI division that creates psychological profiles of serial killers.
+In 1983, three years after the events of Red Dragon, Clarice Starling, a young FBI trainee, is asked to carry out an errand by Jack Crawford, the head of the FBI division that creates psychological profiles of serial killers.

 Starling is to present a questionnaire to the brilliant forensic psychiatrist and cannibalistic serial killer, Hannibal Lecter.
 Lecter is serving nine consecutive life sentences in a Maryland mental institution for a series of murders.
 Crawford's real intention, however, is to solicit Lecter's assistance in the hunt for a serial killer dubbed "Buffalo Bill."
 The killer's M.O. involves kidnapping large women, starving them for up to two weeks, killing and skinning them, and dumping the remains in nearby rivers.
 The nickname originated from Kansas City Homicide as a sick joke that "he likes to skin his humps."

 Although initially dismissive of Starling's questions, Lecter is offended when another inmate flings semen at her.
 As an apology, Lecter predicts that Buffalo Bill's next victim will be scalped and tells her to locate a car owned by Benjamin Raspail, a former patient whom Lecter eventually murdered.
 When Starling locates the car in a storage unit, she discovers a severed head preserved in a jar, which Lecter later identifies as Raspail's lover, Klaus.

 Throughout the investigation, Starling periodically returns to Lecter in search of information, and the two form a strange relationship in which he offers her cryptic clues in exchange for details about her troubled and bleak childhood as an orphan.
 Starling must also contend with Dr. Frederick Chilton, the asylum's administrator and Lecter's self-styled nemesis, who makes sexual advances toward Starling and attempts to insert himself into the investigation for his own gain.

 When Bill's sixth victim is found in West Virginia, Starling assists Crawford in performing the autopsy.
-The victim has a pupa stuffed in throat and, just as Lecter predicted, has been scalped.
+The victim has a pupa stuffed in her throat and, just as Lecter predicted, has been scalped.
 Triangular patches of skin have also been removed from her shoulders.
 Furthermore, autopsy reports indicate that Bill killed her within four days of her capture, much faster than his earlier victims.
 Starling takes the pupa to the Smithsonian, where it is initially identified as the black witch moth, a species that does not naturally occur where the victim was found.
 Later, it is identified as the Death's-head Moth, an even more exotic species that would have to be reared in captivity from imported eggs.
 A similar pupa is found in Klaus' head, and based on this connection, Starling believes that Lecter knows Buffalo Bill's identity.
 She asks Crawford, who is caring for his terminally ill wife, Bella, why she was sent to fish for information on Buffalo Bill without being informed of her true purpose.
 Crawford claims that if she had had an agenda, Lecter would have sensed it and never spoken up.